 Social Work (Bachelor of Science)

-The Bachelor of Science degree in Social Work requires a minimum of 122 approved credits, 24 credits of which are general education components from four approved academic areas (arts, humanities, science, and social sciences), and three credits for one course that focuses substantially on issues concerned with Africa, Asia, Latin America, the Middle East, or non-European/non-Western countries.
+The Bachelor of Science degree in Social Work requires a minimum of 122 approved credit hours, 24 credits of which are general education components from four approved academic areas (Arts and Letters, Humanities, Science, and Social Sciences), and three credits for one course that focuses substantially on issues concerned with Africa, Asia, Latin America, the Middle East, or non-European/non-Western countries.

-The student, in consultation with his/her advisor, selects elective courses which will provide the opportunity to develop individual interests.
-Additional courses in anthropology, community development and applied economics, foreign language, history, philosophy, political science, psychology, sociology, statistics, special education, education, and women’s studies are recommended.
-Students who intend to pursue a Master of Social Work (MSW) degree are strongly advised to take SWSS 007: Quantitative Methods in Social Work Research or STAT 141.
+The student in consultation with his/her advisor, selects elective courses which will provide the opportunity to develop individual interests.
+Additional courses in anthropology, education, foreign language, history, philosophy, political science, psychology, sociology, statistics, special education, and women's studies are recommended.
+Students who intend to pursue a Master of Social Work (MSW) degree are strongly advised to take Statistics 141.

 A committee of Social Work faculty review students' progress each semester throughout the four years.
 Students may be asked to participate in that process if the faculty deems necessary.